ilovepku/Eloqua/README.md

 - Mark favourite speeches
 - Control the player from notification and lock screen
 - Jump around easily with fast forward/rewind or the slider
-- Cache streamed audio for offline play (Android only)
+- Cache streamed audio for offline play (Android only now)

-# Planned (major) features
+# Planned features
 - Playback speed controlling
 - Background information on speeches
-- Highlighting of transcript synced with playing progress
+- Highlighting of transcript synced with playing progress (major)
-- Repeatable segment, automatic segmentation
+- Repeatable segment, automatic segmentation (major)

 # Building the applications